0wl/owls-tuners-recovery/README.md

   <h1 align="center">How to: </h1>
 - Put the lua into %UserProfile%\AppData\Roaming\PopstarDevs\2Take1Menu\scripts

-- Go into scripts and turn on "Trusted Mode" OBS!!!!
-Trusted mode is required!!
+- Go into scripts and turn on "Trusted Mode", Trusted mode is required!!

 - Load the script and go into LS Car Meet